Torres Islands: Ecology

-Like the rest of the country, the islands are in the Vanuatu rain forests ecoregion.
-The coconut crab (Birgus latro) is one of its most famous species.
-However, since the opening of the airstrip at Linua these animals became the single most important cash crop in the Torres group.
+Like the rest of the country, the Torres islands are in the Vanuatu rain forests ecoregion.
+The coconut crab (Birgus latro) is one of the islands' most famous species.
+On the island of Loh, However, since the opening of the airstrip at Linua these animals became the single most important cash crop in the Torres group.
 To date, the sale of Birgus has been directly governed by the fluctuating demand of the tourist market in faraway Port Vila and, to a lesser degree, the provincial township of Luganville.
-Predictably, the high demand for crab resulted in a gradual but incremental decline in the Birgus population across North Vanuatu, and led to a visible depletion of this creature's numbers in the Torres group.
+As early as 1991, scientists acknowledged a 'rapid decline occurring in many of these [coconut crab] populations'.

 Consequently, various concerned individuals and groups successfully pressured the local provincial government of SanMa (the province in which Luganville is located) to declare a temporary ban on the sale, purchase or consumption of crab in that province.
-This ban first took effect in the first semestre of 2004 and is intended to be lifted sometime in early 2008.
-In the meantime, exports of crab from the Banks and Torres Islands (i.e. TorBa Province) to Port Vila is regulated through a relatively inefficient scheme of "open" and "closed" seasons and intra-regional quotas.
+This ban first took effect in the first semestre of 2004.
+Exports of crab from the Banks and Torres Islands (i.e. TorBa Province) to Port Vila is regulated through a relatively inefficient scheme of "open" and "closed" seasons and intra-regional quotas.
+In 1994, a catch quota for B. latro in the Torres region was set at 6000 crabs per year, with the closed season running from September to November.
+As of 2020, this number was set to 5000, with only two license holders permitted to buy them; this caused frustrations amongst local communities in Torba Province who rely on the crab as their main source of income.
+Journalist Patience Mawa shared the feelings of Kimstone William, the Community Liaison Officer in Torres:He says there are other agricultural sources of income but these industries need to be built up with more assistance from agriculture officers so that new agricultural methods can be introduced to improve farming productivity on Torres.As of September 2026, the penalty for catching B. latro in Torba Province during the two-month closed period is a fine of up to VT1million.